jamcalli/Pulsarr/README.md

 - ~~Email notifications~~
 - ~~Apprise for notifications~~
 - ~~Non-Plex Pass (will update watchlists on 20 minute intervals.
-All other functionality remains.)~~
+All other functionality remains)~~
 - API keys
 - ~~Delete Syncing~~
 - Unit tests... 🤮